A Unified Framework for Probabilistic Component Analysis: Prior Art and Novelties

-Summarizing, in the following sections we formulate a unified, probabilistic framework which (a) incorporates PCA as a special case, (b) produces a probabilistic LDA which (1) does not make assumptions regarding the number of samples per class (as in \cite{IoffeECCV2006}) and (2) has an ML solution for the loading matrix $\mathbf{W}$ with similar direction to the deterministic LDA (Eq. \ref{eq:ldaopt}), (c) provides the first, to the best of our knowledge, probabilistic model that explains LPPs, (d) naturally incorporates the recently proposed ML framework of SFA \cite{SFA} as a special case while also providing an EM optimisation algorithm for SFA, and (e) provides variance estimates for each dimension along with the observation variance.
-This also differentiates our model from existing probabilistic component analysis techniques (PPCA, PLDA, HLDA) by providing more robust estimates.
+\looseness-1Summarizing, in the following sections we formulate a unified, probabilistic framework for component analysis which: (1) incorporates PCA as a special case, (2) produces a Probabilistic LDA which (i) has an ML solution for the loading matrix $\mathbf{W}$ with similar direction to the deterministic LDA (Eq. \ref{eq:ldaopt}) and (ii) does not make assumptions regarding the number of samples per class (as in \cite{IoffeECCV2006}), (3) provides the first, to the best of our knowledge, probabilistic model that explains LPP, (4) naturally incorporates SFA as a special case, (5) provides variance estimates not only for observations but also per latent dimension (differentiating our approach from existing probabilistic CA (e.g., PPCA, PLDA), and (6) provides a straightforward framework for producing novel component analysis techniques.